jkissing/CpBGF_Repository/README.md

-# CpBGF_Repository and CpBGF Polycistron Codes
+## CpBGF_Repository and CpBGF Polycistron Codes
-Genome and GFF files for CpBGF genome sequence and annotation with versioning
+# Genome and GFF files for CpBGF genome sequence and annotation with versioning
+# Code and script used for Cparvum polycistron manuscript